The biodiversity of plants is so vast that only 5 percent have ever been inventoried.

 We don’t give it much thought but the clothes we wear, their manufactured textile fibres, the wood in our buildings or the floors we walk on originate from biodiversity.
 Our worldwide industrial economy relies on an assortment of flora to produce products we use on a daily basis: rubber gloves and tires, hand lotions and perfumes.
 Toilet and writing paper, floor and car waxes and the list goes on, all obtained from biodiverse plants.

 Flora and fauna biodiversity is insurance for life on Earth.
 It’s one more piece with its multitude of diverse components of the puzzle.
 It all fits together as part of our quest for peace and prosperity.
-Sign up for further notifications.
+Sign up in the right column for further notifications.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this information from The Explanation, Biodiversity – The Variety of Plants Life Depends on